Where the Vibram FiveFingers fits into adventure travel

 I would not want to hardcore backpack in them, and I have yet to run in them, so that review will have to wait.
 They also make a great camp shoe.
 The one negative about the shoe is they are kind of a commitment to put on.
 You have to fit each little toe into their place; however, I have heard this gets easier as you become accustomed to them.
 Also, as I mentioned previously, once you put them on you will not have to take them off as they are so multipurpose.

-The goal of Traveling Ted is to inspire people to outdoor adventure travel and then provide tips on where and how to go.
-If you liked this post then enter your email in the box to get email notifications for each new entry.
-Daily travel photos are excluded from your email in order to not flood you with posts.
-There is no spam and email information will not be shared.
-Other e-follow options include Facebook (click on the like box to the right) or twitter (click on the pretty bird on the rainbow above).
+The goal of this site is to inspire people to outdoor adventure travel and then provide tips.
+If you liked this post then sign up for the email newsletter.
+Notifications go out once or twice a month with what is new with Traveling Ted’s adventures.
+Your email will not be share and you will receive no spam.
+Other e-follow options include Facebook (click on the like box to the right) or twitter (click on the pretty bird on the rainbow above)

 Looks rather weird.
 I’d probably need quite a bit of convincing to put these on.
 I have a feeling that these would not be ideal for hiking, even for easy hiking.